ishandvd/Part-II-Notes/Bioinformatics/All Topics.md

 ##### Smith-Waterman Algorithm

 Input:** A cost function matrix $s$, a gap cost $d$, and two sequences $a,b$.
 **Output:** A match describing the insertions, deletions, substitutions, and matches between the two sequences.
-MAY NOT OUTPUT MATCH?

 **Runtime:** $\mathcal{O}(mn)$ for sequences of length $m$ and $n$. **Space**: Same as time.